By Editorial Team

 Why doesn't Photoshop show exact HEX-to-Pantone conversions?

 HEX and Pantone use different color models.
-Photoshop shows the closest visual match, but mathematical precision requires specialized conversion algorithms.
+Photoshop shows the closest visual match, but mathematical precision requires specialized conversion algorithms found in dedicated color conversion tools.

 Are free online converters accurate?

 Quality online converters use the same color science principles as professional tools.
-Reputable converters like hex-to-pantone.com provide industry-standard matches based on official Pantone specifications.
+The HEX to Pantone conversion tool provides industry-standard matches based on official Pantone specifications and sophisticated color matching algorithms.

 Do I need to pay for Pantone colors?